Last updated: 24 July 2018

 - if you contact us, dealing with your requests and enquiries;

-- services we receive from our professional advisors, such as lawyers, accountants or consultants;
+- services we receive from our professional advisors, such as lawyers, accountants, consultants or information security professionals;

 Who we disclose your personal information to

-We may make World-Check information available to WC Customers, members of the Thomson Reuters Group that require World-Check data for products or services that they offer, third parties who provide advice and services to us, credible business partners that work with us to make World-Check available for the purpose of Checks and as required by, or desirable in order to comply with, law.
-Where we do so, we put in place robust contractual protections to safeguard your personal data.
+We make World-Check information available to WC Customers, members of the Thomson Reuters Group that require World-Check data for products or services that they offer, third parties who provide advice and services to us, business partners that work with us to make World-Check data available for the purpose of Checks and as required by, or desirable in order to comply with, law.
+Our third-party service providers are not permitted to share or use personal information we make available to them for any purpose other than to provide services to us.

-If information about you is included on World-Check, it may be made available to the following parties.
+If information about you is included on World-Check, it is made available to the following parties.

 - WC Customers.
-We only make World-Check information available to credible WC Customers that have a legitimate need to access information on World-Check.
+We only make World-Check information available to WC Customers that have a legitimate need to access information on World-Check.
 We also require that they only use it for the purposes of carrying out Checks or to otherwise comply with law.
-If any World-Check subscriber uses information on World-Check beyond the limited purposes permitted by us, we may act to terminate the subscriber’s access to World-Check.
+If any World-Check customer uses information on World-Check beyond the limited purposes permitted by us, we may act to terminate the customer’s access to World-Check.

 - Third Party Service Providers, Professional Advisors and Business Partners.
-In order to assist us in supplying and maintaining World-Check, we may allow a limited number of third party service providers and business partners to access information held by World-Check (e.g. providers of technical support and business partners whose Checking products use World-Check).
-We may also disclose information about you to our professional advisors in connection with one or more of the purposes outlined in the “How we use information about you” section.
+In order to assist us in supplying and maintaining World-Check, we allow a limited number of third party service providers to access information held by World-Check (e.g. IT systems providers, hosting providers, providers of technical support).
+We also allow a limited number of business partners with whom we deliver co-branded services or provide content to access World-Check data.
+In some cases, we also disclose information about you to our professional advisors (including lawyers, accountants, consultants and information security professionals) in connection with one or more of the purposes outlined in the “How we use information about you” section.

 - Authorities, Courts and Tribunals.
-We may also disclose information about you to competent authorities, courts and tribunals in connection with one or more of the purposes outlined in the “How we use information about you” above.
+We also disclose information about you to competent authorities (including any national and/or international regulatory or enforcement body or court or other form of tribunal) in connection with one or more of the purposes outlined in the “How we use information about you” above where we are required to do so or at their request.

 How we secure your personal information